longturn/freeciv21/docs/Coding/ai.rst

 In the second case it is easy: we calculate how good the existing attacker is and if it is good, we build a defender to free it up.

 Building a brand new attacker is more complicated.
-Firstly, the :code:`ai_choose_attacker_*` functions are charged to find the first approximation to the best attacker that can be built here.
+First, the :code:`ai_choose_attacker_*` functions are called to find the first approximation to the best attacker that can be built here.
 This prototype attacker is selected using very simple :math:`attack_power * speed` formula.
 Then, already in the :code:`kill_something_with()` function, we search for targets for the prototype attacker using the :code:`find_something_to_kill()` function.
 Having found a target, we do the last refinement by calling the :code:`process_attacker_want()` function to look for the best attacker type to take out the target.
-This type will be our attacker choice.
+This type will be our attacker of choice.
 Note that the :code:`function process_attacker_want()` function has side-effects with regards to the Technology selection.

 Here is an example:

 First the :code:`ai_choose_attacker_land()` function selects a :unit:`Dragoon` because it is strong and fast.
-Then the :code:`find_something_to_kill()` function finds a victim for the (virtual) :unit:`Dragoon`, an enemy :unit:`Riflemen` standing right next to the town.
+Then the :code:`find_something_to_kill()` function finds a victim for the (virtual) :unit:`Dragoon`, an enemy :unit:`Riflemen` standing right next to the City.
 Then the :code:`process_attacker_want()` function figures out that since the enemy is right beside us, it can be taken out easier using an :unit:`Artillery`.
 It also figures that a :unit:`Howitzer` would do this job even better, so bumps up our desire for :title-reference:`Robotics`.